Skip to content

 Lifetime value of a single pay rise.

-Calculate the lifetime value of a one-time pay rise compounded across remaining working years.
-Enter pay rise amount to see cumulative lifetime value.
+Calculate the lifetime value of a pay rise compounded across your remaining career years with adjustable salary growth rate inputs.

 What this tool does